Enable recording during a Teams call or meeting

 Checking recording rights for a meeting or call

-You need to check in the meeting policies that cloud recording is enabled:
+First, verify in the meeting policies that cloud recording is turned on:

 The same goes for call strategies: